brianshumate/vaultron/README.md

 is to always connect each Vault instance to a local Consul agent which joins the cluster of Consul servers.

+Along these lines, this project also has to disable Consul health checks for Vault since they are not designed to work with a Vault instance talking directly to Consul server.

 ### Handy Links

 Here are some links to the websites for technologies used in this project: